The Groningen Institute for Evolutionary Life Sciences of the University of Groningen is proud to organise

 A social area with festival tent will be available during evenings, where affordable meals will be offered.

-Free childcare will be provided at the Congress Centre during the whole conference.
+Free childcare will be provided on request during the conference.

 Note that both ESEB and SSE offer travel stipends (ESEB, SSE) to support participation of student members from economically disadvantaged countries.
 We will advertise these in due time.
 The organisers of ESEB 2017 value gender balance and wish to ensure that symposia selected for ESEB in Groningen draw participants of both sexes equally.